Initial B-52H Flight for Bomber Task Force

-A B-52H Stratofortresses, assigned to the 2nd Bomb Wing, Barksdale Air Force Base, LA, flew to Morón Air Base, Spain, over the Atlantic Ocean in support of the Bomber Task Force May 16, 2020.
+A B-52H Stratofortress, assigned to the 2nd Bomb Wing, Barksdale Air Force Base, LA, flew to Morón Air Base, Spain, over the Atlantic Ocean in support of the Bomber Task Force May 16, 2020.
 Strategic bomber missions enhance the readiness and training necessary to respond to any potential crisis or challenge across the globe.
+(U.S. Air Force Video by Staff Sgt.
+Jason Allred)

 |Date Taken: